aduffy70/LabNotes/_posts/2016/2016-11-14-GSTA3-bisulfite-sequencing-test-run.md

   * Let's try purifying and sequencing.
 If I am right, I'll get clean sequences.
 If I'm wrong the entire sequence of 1 & 2 and the first 250bp of 3-6 will have higher than normal background signal.

 # 7) Analyze, purify, and quantify normal PCR products

+Beautiful 260/280 & 260/230 scores and sufficient quantity for sequencing (30-50ng/uL).
+Let's send them off to Retrogen.

 # 8) Sequence bisulfite PCR products using bisulfite sequencing primer pairs